 We refer your application to an independent committee of experts (the Committee).
-For this Grant Opportunity, the Committee will comprise national and international experts.
+For the Targeted Translation Research Accelerator Grant Opportunity, the Committee will comprise national and international experts.

-The Committee will undertake the assessment in accordance with the CGRG's and consider your application on its merits, based on:
+The Committee will undertake the assessment in accordance with the CGRGs and consider your application on its merits, based on: